European Commission investigating massive data theft claim by ShinyHunters

 Brussels on High Alert as Hacker Group Claims Major Breach

 The European Commission is actively investigating a serious cyber intrusion claim made by the notorious hacker group ShinyHunters.
-In late May 2024, the group announced on a dark web forum that it had exfiltrated over 350GB of sensitive information from the Commission's cloud infrastructure, putting the data up for sale with a reported price tag of $500,000.
+The group recently claimed to have exfiltrated over 350GB of sensitive information from the Commission's cloud infrastructure and has allegedly offered the data for sale.

-An EC spokesperson confirmed awareness of the incident on May 29, stating, "Our security experts are currently analysing the claims and the elements published by the hacker group."
+An EC spokesperson has confirmed awareness of the incident and stated that an investigation is underway.
 While the Commission has not yet verified the full scope or authenticity of the breach, the credibility of ShinyHunters compels a serious and thorough response.
 This incident underscores the persistent cyber threats facing major governmental institutions and the high stakes involved in protecting their data.

 Background: A Credible Threat Actor Targets a High-Value Entity